37C3 Experience Summary

 2024-01-19

-Attention Conservation Notice: A random participant's perspective on a niche subculture conference.
+Attention conservation notice: A random participant's perspective on a niche subculture conference.

 Three weeks ago I went to the 37th Chaos Communication Congress (37C3).
 I'll give a quick note of my experience; usually I'm too perfectionistic to actually post anything, so here I'll keep it simple and short to avoid falling down that hole.